utilitywarehouse/billsourcery/README.md

     $ cd && git clone git@github.com:utilitywarehouse/uw-bill-source-history.git
     $ billsourcery --source-root=${PATH_TO_BILL_SOURCE} generate-graph --output-type neo | cypher-shell

+alternatively, if you also want usage information, first obtain CSVs of the ModuleS and ModuDet tables from Bill using eqdb-loader, and then use :

+    $ billsourcery --source-root=${PATH_TO_BILL_SOURCE} generate-graph --output-type neo --modules-csv /path/to/ModuleS.csv --modudet-csv /path/to/ModuDet.csv  | cypher-shell

 ### Visualise graph data (example queries)

 Navigate to [http://localhost:7474/](http://localhost:7474/)